sabeechen/hassio-google-drive-backup/CONTRIBUTING.md

  - Releases of the addon are made as-needed for bug fixes and new features.
 If you've made a signifigant change to the addon, you can expect me to communicate to you when you can expect to see it released.
 Important fixes will often demand an out-of-schedule rushed release.
 ## Setting up a Development Environment

+### Easy: Using the Dev Container
+If the you open the repository folder in Visual Studio code with docker installed, it will notice that it provides a devcontainer configuration and ask you to open it.
+This is the easiest method to use, sets up all the necessary plugins and dependencies, and its how I (the primary maintainer of the project) develop the addon.

+### Harder but also works: Manual Setup
 1. Install [Visual Studio Code](https://code.visualstudio.com/)
 2. Install [Python 3.8](https://www.python.org/downloads/) for your platform.
 3. Install a git client.
 I like [GitHub Desktop](https://desktop.github.com/)